You can create Token Contracts by clicking on

 Deploy Contract Instance

-Using the Gateway API created in the previous step, you can:
+Using the Gateway API created in the previous step, you can now deploy an instance of the smart contract.

 If you used

-Kaleido Contract Template in the previous step, you will be presented with a dialog prompting information about the Token instance to be deployed using the contract.
-Enter:
+Kaleido Contract Templates in the previous step, you will be presented with a dialog prompting information about the Token instance to be deployed using the contract.
+You have the choice to either:

-Deploy Token Instance.
-After this step is successful, you will see the Gateway API along with the instances of the token contract that are deployed.
+No matter which deployment option you chose for your instance, you will then be able to see the Gateway API along with the instances of the token contract that are deployed.